Talk about a quick delivery.

 “I knew my sister (Kerensa) would be at the workers club playing darts so we just went straight there.”

-Pulling up on the side of Wollombi Road, Chris alerted a staff member who ran in to grab Kerensa.
+Pulling up on the side of Wollombi Road, Kris alerted a staff member who ran in to grab Kerensa.

 “She thought we were just calling in to say we were off to the hospital,” he said.